Food bank: After the 2008 financial crisis

 By mid-2012, US food banks had expressed concerns about the expected difficulty in feeding the hungry over the coming months.
 Rapidly rising demand has been coinciding with higher food prices and with a decrease in donations, partly as the food industry is becoming more efficient and so has less mislabelled and other slightly defective food to give away.
 Also, there has been less surplus federal food on offer.
-Additionally, there have been recent decreases in federal funding, and Congress has been debating possible further cuts, including potentially billions of dollars from the Supplemental Nutrition Assistance Program (food stamp program).
+Additionally, there have been recent decreases in government funding, and Congress has been debating possible further cuts, including potentially billions of dollars from the Supplemental Nutrition Assistance Program (food stamp program).
 In September 2012, Feeding America launched Hunger Action Month, with events planned all over the nation.
 Food banks and other agencies involved hoped to raise awareness that about one in six Americans are struggling with hunger and to get more Americans involved in helping out.

 Food banks and COVID-19

 The COVID-19 outbreak impacted European food banks since value chains were notably disrupted and food banks lacked the support of volunteers.
 Compared to 2019, the amount of food distributed increased in 2020.
 Possibly through an increase in people in need.
-At the same time, the deliveries of shelf-stable food decreased by 20% due to panic shopping/Hoarding, especially at the beginning of the crisis.
+At the same time, the deliveries of shelf-stable food decreased by 20% due to panic buying, especially at the beginning of the crisis.

-The COVID-19 pandemic has had a significant impact on hunger in the United States.

-With many people losing their jobs and struggling to make ends meet, the demand for food assistance has increased dramatically.

-According to Feeding America, the largest hunger relief organization in the United States, the number of people facing hunger in 2020 could reach as high as 54 million, including 18 million children.

-Food banks have been working tirelessly to respond to this increased need, while also facing their own challenges due to the pandemic.

-The Impact of the Pandemic on Hunger

-The pandemic has had a ripple effect on the economy, leading to widespread job loss and financial hardship for many families.

-As a result, more people are turning to food banks for assistance.
-In addition, school closures have left many children without access to the free or reduced-price meals they normally receive at school.

-This has further increased the demand for food assistance, particularly for families with children.

-How Food Banks Have Responded

-Food banks have had to adapt quickly to meet the increased demand for their services while also implementing safety protocols to protect staff, volunteers, and clients from the spread of COVID-19.

-Many food banks have shifted from their traditional model of distributing food through pantries and soup kitchens to a drive-through or curbside pickup model to minimize contact between people.

-Others have implemented home delivery services for seniors and others who are unable to leave their homes.